HERItage and territory resilience through sustainable Tourism, climate change ADAPtation and ciTizen engagement

 - - networking, internal communication and collaboration among stakeholders to generate returns and exchanges between different sectors;

-- (EN) | Project partner UGR is involved in this project and it will bring knowledge and experience learned throughout the project implementation.
+- - involvement of stakeholders in the preparation of policy papers.
+(FR) | Project partner UGR is involved in this project and it will bring knowledge and experience learned throughout the project implementation.

 - HERIT ADAPT will build on the INCULTUM innovative participatory processes for marginal and peripheral area tourist development and benefit from its network.
 Synergies and exchange of experiences will be enhanced through communication and dissemination activities i.e inviting INCULTUM in the project’s key events, potentially participating in their events, digital media interactions.